gravitational/teleport/web/packages/teleterm/README.md

 Run `generate-grpc-shared` script from `teleterm/package.json`.
 It generates protobuf files from `*.proto` files in `sharedProcess/api/proto`.
 Resulting files can be found in `sharedProcess/api/protogen`.

+## Build process

+`yarn package-term` is ran as a part of `yarn build-and-package-term` and is responsible for packaging the app code for distribution.

+On all platforms, with the exception of production builds on macOS, the `CONNECT_TSH_BIN_PATH` env var is used to provide the path to the tsh binary that will be included in the package.

+See [Teleport Connect build
+process](https://gravitational.slab.com/posts/teleport-connect-build-process-fu6da5ld) on Slab for bulid process documentation that is specific to Gravitational.

+### macOS

+To make a fully-fledged build on macOS with Touch ID support, you need two things:

+- a signed version of tsh.app
+- an Apple Developer ID certificate in your Keychain

+When running `yarn build-and-package-term`, you need to provide these environment variables:

+- `APPLE_USERNAME`
+- `APPLE_PASSWORD`
+- `CONNECT_TSH_APP_PATH`
+- `CSC_NAME` (optional, developer certificate ID)

+The details behind those vars are described below.

+#### tsh.app

+Unlike other platforms, macOS needs the whole tsh.app to be bundled with Connect, not just the tsh binary.
+This is in order to support Touch ID and provide access to the same Secure Enclave keys.
+That is, if you add Touch ID as MFA through tsh, we want tsh.app bundled with Connect to have access to the same keys.

+Since Connect piggybacks on tsh for authn, this amounts to just copying a signed & notarized version of tsh.app into `Teleport Connect.app/Contents/MacOS`.
+All interactions with Secure Enclave are done through tsh at the moment, so Connect doesn't need to do anything extra, other than skipping signing of tsh.app during the build process (as we expect it to be already signed).

+The path to a signed version of tsh.app should be provided through the `CONNECT_TSH_APP_PATH` env variable.

+#### Signing & notarizing

+Signing & notarizing is required if the application is supposed to be ran on devices other than the one that packaged it.
+See [electron-builder's docs](https://www.electron.build/code-signing) for a general overview and [Teleport Connect build process](https://gravitational.slab.com/posts/teleport-connect-build-process-fu6da5ld) Slab page for Gravitational-specific nuances.

+For the most part, the device that's doing the signing & notarizing needs to have access to an Apple Developer ID (certificate + private key). electron-builder should automatically discover it if Keychain is unlocked.
+The `CSC_NAME` env var can be additionally provided to point electron-builder towards the specific developer ID certificate/key we want to use, if multiple are available.
+`CSC_NAME` can either be SHA-1 of the certificate or its name.

+On top of that, you must provide env vars that will be used for notarization. `APPLE_USERNAME` must be set to the account email address associated with the developer ID. `APPLE_PASSWORD` must be [an app-specific password](https://support.apple.com/en-us/HT204397), not the account password.

 ## Architecture